urbandroid-team/dont-kill-my-app/_vendors/general.md

 First check your phone settings whether some background processing is not restricted on your device.

-See below for general solutions.
+See below for general solutions that apply for various vendors.
 "
 user_solution: "